oa495/face-instrument/tasks.md

 - [ ] distance gives volume
 - [ ] stabilization period
 - [ ] pick watch / restart method for notifying on file changes?
+- [ ] implement meters and controls for the different instruments

 ## later
 - [ ] visualizer